Monitoring Dehydration in Older People

 For anyone who may be caring for a loved one at home, there are three main steps in monitoring dehydration in older people.

-When caring for an older relative or friend at home, it is important to look out for certain physical signs.
-These include . . .
+When caring for an older relative or friend at home, it is important to look out for certain physical signs of dehydration.
+These include but are not limited to:

 - No tears